isthisammorpg/Customisable-Invoice-Generator/README.md

 ## Installation

 1. Clone the repository.
-2. Create a virtual environment and activate it(venv).
+2. Activate the virtual environment using `source projectEnv/bin/activate`.
-3. Intall these packages: python3, pip3, django, xhtml2pdf
+3. Intall these packages(if not installed): python3, pip3, django, xhtml2pdf
-4. Run the application: `python3 manage.py runserver`
+4. Run the application from the rp_assignment folder just one level after the root folder: `python3 manage.py runserver`

 ## Usage